To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Young Kids & Aggressive Dogs

-Another reason we chose to say goodbye to Kopa is that we are expecting a baby in August.
+Another reason we chose to say goodbye to Kopa is that we were expecting a baby in August 2018.
 We have many young nieces and nephews and have always felt comfortable with Sally being around them.
-However, with Kopa we found ourselves hovering around him when there were children around.
+However, with Kopa, we found ourselves hovering around him when there were children around.

 If innocent actions like cuddling and slightly moving Kopa to make room for Sally bring out growls in him, then what’s to say a young child stepping on his paw, pulling on his ear or startling him wouldn’t cause a more significant reaction?

 We didn’t feel like this was something we could risk happening.
-If Kopa injured someone, we would feel entirely responsible and terrible, especially if it were a child.
+If Kopa injured someone, we would feel entirely responsible and terrible, especially a child.

 Hoping To Stop The Growling Before It Escalates Further

 One of the biggest reasons we chose to return Kopa to the shelter is because we didn’t want him to bite someone.
 If he bit someone, there is potential that he would be stripped from us and euthanized.

 In this instance, we’d be facing a great amount of guilt for not taking action sooner to help Kopa get better.
 I would personally feel guilty for his death, and that is something I couldn’t live with.

 Additionally, someone could be seriously injured, or we could be sued for liability.
 These risks added up to a lot more than we were prepared to manage in our home.

 I hope you are never faced with this decision.
 I hope that you create the kind of bond we have with Sally with every dog you bring into your home.
 Saying goodbye to your perfectly healthy dog is just as hard as your dog dying, in my experience.